nats-io/nats.deno/README.md

 - `noMux`: create a new subscription to handle the request.
 Normally a shared subscription is used to receive request messages.
 - `reply`: optional subject where the reply should be received

-#### noMux and reply
+#### `noMux` and `reply`

-Under the hood the request api simply has a wildcard subscription.
+Under the hood the request api simply use a wildcard subscription to handle all requests you send.
-When a request is generated, the api creates a subject appending a nuid which is used as the reply subject for the request.
-When the response is received, the multiplex subscription matches the token, and delivers the reply to the correct requestor.

-In some cases the mux subscription strategy doesn't work correctly.
+In some cases the default subscription strategy doesn't work correctly.
 For example the client may be constrained on what subjects it can receive replies.